Analog computation with transcriptional networks: Introduction

 A \emph{transcription factor} $X$ is a protein that regulates the transcription (DNA $\to$ RNA) of a gene coding for a protein $Y$, either increasing the rate of production of $Y$ (activation) or decreasing it (repression). $Y$ could itself be another transcription factor.
 A \emph{transcriptional network} is a set of transcription factors that regulate each other in this way.

-Complex transcriptional networks have been extensively studied in synthetic biology to implement specific mathematical functions and behaviors, such as oscillation~\cite{elowitz2000synthetic}, Boolean logic~\cite{nielsen2016genetic}, and analog function computation~\cite{daniel2013synthetic}.
-Many of these studies use transcription factors characterized by first-order degradation dynamics.
-Linear degradation provides an accurate model for studying promoter dynamics in E. coli, particularly in the context of transcriptional rate variability due to growth conditions and extrinsic factors \cite{rudge2016characterization}.
+Complex transcriptional networks have been extensively studied in synthetic biology to implement specific mathematical functions and behaviors, such as oscillation~\cite{elowitz2000synthetic}, bistability~\cite{gardner2000construction}, Boolean logic~\cite{nielsen2016genetic}, and analog function computation~\cite{daniel2013synthetic,sarpeshkar2014analog}.
+Many of these studies use transcription factors characterized by first-order (linear) degradation dynamics.
+Linear degradation provides an accurate model for studying promoter dynamics in bacteria, particularly in the context of transcriptional rate variability due to growth conditions and extrinsic factors \cite{rudge2016characterization}.

 Various techniques can potentially be employed to construct transcriptional networks with arbitrary complexity and wiring.
-One such approach is CRISPR interference (CRISPRi), a gene repression method that silences specific genes without altering DNA sequences.
-CRISPRi has been used to design synthetic gene circuits, including logic circuits, bistable network (toggle switch), stripe pattern-forming using incoherent feed-forward loops (IFFL), and oscillators \cite{santos2020multistable,gander2017digital}.
+One such approach is CRISPR interference (CRISPRi), a gene repression method that silences specific genes without altering DNA sequences~\cite{qi2013repurposing}.
+CRISPRi has been used to design synthetic gene circuits, including logic circuits, bistable networks (toggle switches), stripe pattern formation using incoherent feed-forward loops (IFFL), and oscillators \cite{santos2020multistable,gander2017digital}.
+In addition to CRISPRi, CRISPR activation (CRISPRa) methods have been developed to activate genes by attaching transcriptional activator domains to dCas9~\cite{chavez2015highly,konermann2015genome}.
+CRISPRa has been used in the design of synthetic systems, such as signal amplification~\cite{tanenbaum2014protein}.
+Recent studies have shown that dual-mode CRISPRa/i architectures can simultaneously enable gene activation and repression within the same system~\cite{moon2025dual}.
+Gene regulatory networks can also be implemented in controlled \emph{in vitro} transcriptional systems, such as the synthetic oscillators demonstrated in~\cite{kim2011synthetic}, where interacting DNA templates and transcriptional reactions produce dynamic regulatory behavior.